anngrimm160/AraAlyRepository/README.md

 It will look something like the this:
 "Thank you for answering [name], it is interesting to know that [age] year olds are reading [book] by [author]."

+// About the program
+// How to Contribute
+// How to Use it
+// Python Markdown for code of Conduct (Jupyter)
+// Lisence Markdown (Jupyter)